Polk Audio OWM3 Wall Speakers Review

 But other than that it was relatively straightforward.

 So the main thing you’re probably curious about is how does it sound?

-Basically, I say that to say this; if you planned on getting these as a part of your front left or right, don’t, there are better options out there.
-But if you’re looking for a great surround speaker that’s extremely versatile, then this is without a doubt a great choice to go with.
+Basically, I say that to say this; if you’re looking for a great surround speaker that’s extremely versatile, then this is without a doubt a great choice to go with in my opinion.

 - Can be oriented many different ways to accommodate your exact setup including horizontal and vertical

 - 5 Way Binding posts allows you to use any connection type including banana and pin plugs